perrette/runner/README.md

 which individual ensemble member run directories `{}` will be created.
 There are a number of options to determine how this should be done (e.g.
 `-a/--auto-dir` to create sub-directory based on parameter names and values).
-Without `--shell`, the command would be run in the background, in parallel subprocesses.
-Alternatively, `--submit` would submit the job via `SLURM`.
+Without `--shell`, the command would be executed via python `multiprocessing.Pool` and the output would saved to log files.

 There are a number of other ways to communicate parameter values to your model (see also `--arg-prefix` parameter, e.g. with `--arg-prefix "--{} "` to achieve